-Fall Registration period but compensatory time will be offered.
+Registration period but compensatory time will be offered.

-College Goal Tennessee - all full-time employees will need to be available this one day each year to assist with this campus/community event.
+Various Campus Events such as Preview Day - all full-time employees will need to be available each year to assist with this campus/community events.
 Administrators will attempt to make it every other year for non-administrative employees but it may not be always possible.
-(Updated 12/15/14)
+Adjustments to schedules will be made based on the expectations of the event and number in attendance.
+(Updated 10/01/2020)

-Female Employees: A reasonable length skirt (not mini-skirt) or full-length to 3/4 length trousers of a non-jeans material combined with a top (such as a dress shirt, polo, or sweater set) and dress shoes is considered acceptable.
+Female Employees: Business Casual / A modest length dress/skirt (not mini) or full-length to 3/4 length trousers of a non-jean material combined with a top (such as a dress shirt, polo, or sweater set) and non-flip-flop shoes is considered acceptable.
 An informal dress with appropriate skirt length is also acceptable.

-Male Employees: A combination of collared shirt (such as a dress shirt or polo shirt), or a non-collared non t-shirt, cotton trousers (such as khakis or Dockers) and dress shoes (such as loafers) with socks is generally acceptable.
+Male Employees: Business Casual / A combination of collared shirt (such as a dress shirt or polo shirt), or a non-collared non t-shirt, cotton trousers (such as khakis or Dockers) and non-flip-flop shoes (such as loafers) is generally acceptable.

-Unacceptable for either gender: gym clothes, non-TTU screen printed t-shirts, rumpled or ripped clothing, miniskirts, shorts, tank tops, tops with spaghetti straps, underwear as outerwear, inappropriately revealing attire such as bare midriffs, shoes made of plastic/rubber material (such as flip-flops).
+Unacceptable for either gender: gym clothes, non-Tennessee Tech screen printed t-shirts, rumpled or ripped clothing, miniskirts, shorts, tank tops, tops with spaghetti straps, underwear as outerwear, inappropriately revealing attire such as bare midriffs, shoes made of plastic/rubber material (such as flip-flops).

-Business Casual Fridays - there is no change in the above referenced policy except that professional looking jeans may be worn in lieu of trousers and tennis shoes may be worn in lieu of dress shoes.
+Fridays (or days designated by Tech management) -As an alternative to the above policy, professional looking jeans may be worn and tennis shoes may be worn in lieu of dress shoes, along with a Tennessee Tech polo, t-shirt, or other school spirit-colored top.